crate-workbench/cratedb-xlens/docs/read-check.md

 ## Integration with Other Commands

-The `read-check` command complements other XMover monitoring tools:
+The `read-check` command complements other XLens monitoring tools:

 - Use with `monitor-recovery --watch` to track recovery progress
 - Combine with `active-shards --watch` to correlate write activity